hashicorp/terraform-provider-aws/website/docs/d/ec2_instance_type.html.markdown

     * `gpus.#.memory_size` - The size (in MiB) for the memory available to the GPU accelerator.
     * `gpus.#.name` - The name of the GPU accelerator.
 * `hibernation_supported` - `true` if On-Demand hibernation is supported.
-* `hypervisor` - Indicates the hypervisor used for the instance type.
+* `hypervisor` - Hypervisor used for the instance type.
 * `inference_accelerators` Describes the Inference accelerators for the instance type.
     * `inference_accelerators.#.count` - The number of Inference accelerators for the instance type.
     * `inference_accelerators.#.manufacturer` - The manufacturer of the Inference accelerator.